-What are emotional and behavioral issues/disorders?
+What are emotional and behavioral challenges/disorders?

 - An emotional disability characterized by the inability to build or maintain relationships with peers or caretakers